 Options for Medical Record Shredding

-It’s always a good idea to keep a personal paper shredder around the office to quickly destroy a few papers here and there in a medical setting.
-A clerical error on some paperwork and other small mistakes can be shredded without the worry of leaking this paperwork later on.
+A good strategy for securely disposing of medical records is keeping locked shred bins around the office to collect papers for shredding.
+A clerical error on some paperwork and other small mistakes can be safely stored for shredding without the worry of leaking this paperwork later on.

 For larger shredding volumes, including past retention period or following a medical record scanning project, professional shredding companies are available to destroy thousands of papers securely and thoroughly.

 A mobile shredding service brings the shredding to your curbside with a mobile truck equipped with an industrial grade shredder.
 All your documents are shredded directly on-site while you or a qualified overseer witnesses the entire process to ensure proper destruction.
-The papers never come into any physical or visual contact with the professional shredding employees to add an extra layer of security.
+The papers never come into any physical or visual contact with the professional shredding employees which adds an extra layer of security.

 For very large volumes of shredding (such as following a transition to electronic records) or for shredding done on a fixed schedule, the offsite shredding service is your best bet.
-Locked bins are kept at your location and picked up on scheduled dates to be transported in secure trucks to an offsite shredding facility.
+Locked bins are kept at your location and picked up on scheduled dates to be transported in secure trucks at an offsite shredding facility.

 Both options include a certificate of destruction which details the time and location of the document shredding to retain for your records.

 Get Your Medical Shredding Done by Secure Professionals

 With the scare of data breaches and identity thefts so prevalent, protecting your medical records and confidential information is a must.
-Shred Nations is partnered with secure shredding services all across the nation with decades of experience in properly document destruction and information security.
+Shred Nations is partnered with secure shredding services all across the nation with decades of experience in proper document destruction and information security.

 To get free, no-obligation quotes for medical shredding, give us call at (800) 747-3365 or use the form on the right.
-In just minutes, you’ll receive customized quotes to choose from for high-quality shredding services.
+In just minutes, you’ll receive customized quotes for high-quality shredding services.